jepsen-io/jepsen/infoq/article.markdown

 away 56% of the writes it claimed were successful.

 There are two problems here.
-First, notice that all the clients lost writes at the beginning of the partition: (50, 51, 52, 53, …).
-That’s because they were all writing to n1 when the network dropped–and since n1 was demoted later, any writes made during that window were destroyed.
+First, notice that all the clients lost writes at the beginning of the partition: (50, 51, 52, 53, ...).
+That’s because they were all writing to n1 when the network dropped--and since n1 was demoted later, any writes made during that window were destroyed.

 The second problem was caused by split-brain: both n1 and n5 were primaries up